G-Node/python-neo-nixio/mapping.md

   Neo attributes such as `file_datetime` and `file_origin` are mapped to properties within the same `nix.Section` to which the `metadata` attribute refers.
   A metadata section is only created for a NIX object if necessary, i.e., it is not created if the Neo object attributes are not set.
   The `Section.name` should match the corresponding NIX object `name`.
+  2. It may be useful if nix.Source objects which are used to refer to DataArrays have a suffix which denotes they are references.
+  For example, a nix.Source which is created to refer to a DataArray with type `neo.analogsignal`, would have a type attribute with value `neo.analogsignal_ref`.
+  The same rule could be applied to metadata sections.